DevExpress/devextreme-documentation/concepts/50 React Components/40 Component Configuration Syntax/31 Callback Functions.md

         }
     }

+[important] In function components, wrap the callback function declaration into the `useCallback` React Hook to prevent possible issues caused by unnecessary re-rendering.

 In class components, callback functions are executed _outside_ the React component's context.
 If the context is important, explicitly bind the callback function to it in the constructor.

     <!-- tab: Class component -->